 lobbying and receiving the city's first Residential Only Permit Parking on streets near Northeastern Illinois University (We are home to "Zone 1.");

 saving the former Municipal Tuberculosis Sanitarium ground from commercial development and remaking it for the community as North Park Village;

 convincing the Chicago Fire Department to keep its Peterson-Pulaski station open;

 advocating successfully for the Albany Park Library (and its 2014 renovation);

 advocating successfully for Northside College Preparatory High School;

-Supporting the launch of the Hate Has No Home Here campaign (2016) and the North Park Community Market (2017; re-launch in 2021)
+supporting the launch of the Hate Has No Home Here campaign (2016);

 In 2017, members of the HNPCA chose to reinvent the organization.
 Members of the community met to reconsider the role and mission of a civic association and write new bylaws.
 A new Board was elected to support the new mission.